asifmujteba/iOSSharedViewTransition/README.md

 - (UIView *)sharedView
 ````

 Thats it!
-A Sample Demo Application has been included for Help.
+A Sample Demo Application has been included for help.

 <h2>Coming Soon</h2>
 - Adding more transitions to the library
 - If you would like to request a new feature, feel free to raise as an issue.

 <h2>Author</h2>
-Asif Mujteba, asifmujteba@gmai.com
+Asif Mujteba, asifmujteba@gmail.com

 <h2>License</h2>
 ASFSharedViewTransition is available under the MIT license.
 See the LICENSE file for more info.